yashkumar0042/python/git/day1.md

 - Created for developing specific features or bug fixes.
 - Isolates changes until ready for integration.

-# 2. Basic Branching and Merging
+# II.
+Basic Branching and Merging

 ## Creating a Branch
 - `git branch <branch-name>`: Creates a new branch.